Where Angels Go, Trouble Follows: Reception

-In a contemporary review for The New York Times, critic Vincent Canby called the film a "cute-as-a-button comedy" and wrote: "Considering the apparent success of the original film, to say nothing of the immense popularity of other fantasies about nuns who fly and sing, there is probably a large audience waiting to be gulled into somnambulistic complacency by these new slapsticky and sentimental antics. ...
-[T]he film must rely on the inventiveness of its comic situations and on the appeal of its players.
-The comedy, however, is strictly up-dated 'Junior Miss,' and the performances right out of Hollywood stock ..."
+In a contemporary review for The New York Times, critic Vincent Canby called the film a "cute-as-a-button comedy" and wrote: "Considering the apparent success of the original film, to say nothing of the immense popularity of other fantasies about nuns who fly and sing, there is probably a large audience waiting to be gulled into somnambulistic complacency by these new slapsticky and sentimental antics...The film must rely on the inventiveness of its comic situations and on the appeal of its players.
+The comedy, however, is strictly up-dated 'Junior Miss,' and the performances right out of Hollywood stock..."